rice-apps/rice-apps.github.io/BeakSpeak/Readme.md

 Backlog:
 (List high-level priorities here)

-Sprint #5 (2/23)
+### Sprint #5 (2/23)
 Delivery Target:
-1. Report backend – continue the backend for reporting Acceptance criteria :
+1. Report backend – continue the backend for reporting.
+Acceptance criteria :
 a.
-All reports created in the front end to be stored successfully
+All reports created in the front end to be stored successfully in modal

 2. Miscellaneous activities for finalizing product Acceptance criteria :
 a.
 Limit number of  comments on main screen
 b.
 Sort comments according to votes
 c.
 Verify android header is at the right position

-Backlog:
-(List high-level priorities here)
+3. Combination of votes and comments on post - continue Acceptance criteria:
+a.
+Votes show up on comments and appear like posts
+b.
+Same functionality as posts
+4. Change decorator syntax to non-decorator syntax Acceptance Criteria:
+a.
+Change the syntax
+5. Adjust app header to status bar - Realign the status bar to appropriate position for the Android version of the App Acceptance Criteria :
+a.
+The status bar of the app is properly aligned

-Sprint #6 (3/2)
+### Sprint #6 (3/2)
 Delivery Target:
 1. App testing
 a.
 Simulate system under duress
 Acceptance criteria :
 i.
-App to function as expected with large number  (X) of users
+App to function as expected with large number  (X) of users ii.

-ii.
 App to function as expected with large amount of content (X number of posts) iii.
 Responsiveness , battery and memory usage to be within acceptable levels

-Backlog:
-(List high-level priorities here)

 Sprint #7 (3/9)
 Delivery Target: